-- Press Windows key + R. In search line type services.msc and press Enter.
+Press the Windows key + R. In the search line type services.msc and press Enter.

-- Choose Recovery tab and make sure that First failure and Second failure are set to Restart service.
+Choose the Recovery tab and make sure that the First failure and Second failure are set to Restart service.

 That gets the job done for some users.
 However, if you are still prompted with the error, move on to the next solution.

 On some occasions, the background programs and their respective processes can slow down or even prevent an update.
 So, try tweaking out your services and startup to prevent possible conflict.

 - Press Windows Key + R and enter msconfig.
 Now click OK or press Enter.